wp-plugins/woocommerce-exporter/readme.txt

 1. Open WooCommerce > Store Export from the WordPress Administration
 2. Select the Export tab on the Store Exporter screen
-3. Select which WooCommerce details you would like to export
+3. Select which export type and WooCommerce details you would like to export
 4. Click Export
 5. Download archived copies of previous exports from the Archives tab